-Seeing iPhones sold at Wal-Mart is like seeing Wolfgang Puck chowing down at IHOP (not likely) or Rachael Ray pimping Dunkin Donuts (oh yes she did).
-Has there ever been a bigger mismatch in marketing history?
+Seeing iPhones sold at Walmart is like seeing Wolfgang Puck dishes at IHOP (not likely) or Rachael Ray pimping Dunkin Donuts (oh yes she did).
+Have you ever seen a bigger mismatch in marketing?
 What’s next, an Apple logo on a NASCAR vehicle?
-Or even worse, an Apple at a — what?
-What’s that, you say?
-You want to know what’s the big deal?
+Or even worse, an Apple at—

-Apple’s fanboys are creative-industry elitists who are as much into the brand’s hipness as they are into its technology. (iPhone is short for “I prefer hipness over network excellence.”)
+Apple’s fanboys are creative-industry professionals who care as much about the brand’s image as they do its technology. (iPhone should be an acronym for “I prefer hipness over network excellence.”)
 Apple’s corporate partners are usually other hip brands like Nike and Starbucks.
-And Northern California-based Apple is Blue State all the way — recently donating $100,000 to fight Proposition 8 (the same-sex marriage ban).
+And Northern California-based Apple is Blue State all the way, recently donating $100,000 to fight Proposition 8 (the same-sex marriage ban).

 Apple is irredeemably evil, behaving more like an old-fashioned industrial titan than a different-thinking business of the future.
 Apple operates with a level of secrecy that makes Thomas Pynchon look like Paris Hilton.
 It locks consumers into a proprietary ecosystem.
 And as for treating employees like gods?
 Yeah, Apple doesn’t do that either.

 If “1984” were being remade, Apple would have to hurl the hammer itself.